Rohithprovides/orion/replit.md

 ## Recent Updates (September 2025)

 ### Complete Python-Style Arithmetic Operators Implementation (September 5, 2025)
-Successfully implemented all Python-style arithmetic operators with proper precedence and functionality:
+Successfully implemented all Python-style arithmetic operators with full parsing, code generation, and functionality:

+**Critical Issues Fixed:**
-- **Fixed Critical Parser Issue**: Identified that the Orion compiler uses `SimpleOrionParser` in `simple_parser.h`, not the main `parser.cpp`.
+- **Parser Issue**: Identified that the Orion compiler uses `SimpleOrionParser` in `simple_parser.h`, not the main `parser.cpp`.
 The original `parseExpression()` method was too basic and couldn't handle arithmetic operations at all.
+- **Code Generation Issue**: Discovered that only the ADD operation was implemented in `visit(BinaryExpression& node)`.
+All other operators (SUB, MUL, DIV, MOD, FLOOR_DIV, POWER) were missing their x86-64 assembly code generation.

+**Complete Implementation:**
-- **Complete Expression Parser Rewrite**: Implemented proper operator precedence parsing with the following hierarchy:
+- **Expression Parser Rewrite**: Implemented proper operator precedence parsing with the following hierarchy:
   - Logical OR (`||`) - lowest precedence
   - Logical AND (`&&`)
   - Equality (`==`, `!=`)